letian0805/nginx-upsync-module/README.md

     when strong_dependency is on, nginx will pull servers from consul/etcd every time when nginx start up or reload.

+* upsync_tag

+  pulling servers from consul with tag.

 [Back to TOC](#table-of-contents)

 upsync_dump_path